Adirondack Folk School

 Greenfield, MA.
 01301

 Ted teaches at his studio located in the barn at Historic Northampton Museum, 46 Bridge Street, Northampton, Massachusetts.
-Ted offers classes through Greenfield Community College, Holyoke Community College, and Amherst Leisure Services.
-Classes through the colleges and Amherst Leisure Services run for eight weeks.
-If there are more than two students, there is an additional studio time offered for two hours each week.
+Ted offers classes through Amherst Leisure Services www.lsse.org.
+Classes through Amherst Leisure Services run for eight weeks in the fall, winter and spring for adults on Thursday evenings from 6:30pm-9:30pm.
+We offer classes to teens during spring school vacation week and summer one-week sessions through Amherst Leisure Services.
 Ted offers private lessons, as well.
 Students' ages start from 10-years old and up.
 Ted teaches beginning & intermediate blacksmithing, sculpture, toolmaking, bladesmithing, woodworking and woodcarving.
 Ted received his BFA in metal sculpture from Massachusetts College of Art in 2000.
-Ted was mentored by George Greenamyer in blacksmithing, sculpture, and welding.
-Ted was a teaching assistant to George for five years at Massachusetts College of Art.
-Ted has also taught during August Studios at MCA, and he continues to be a guest artist there during the course of a semester.
+He was mentored by George Greenamyer in blacksmithing, sculpture, and welding, as well as being his teaching assistant for five years at Massachusetts College of Art.
 Ted was mentored by master bladesmith, J.D.
-Smith, in bladesmithing.
-Ted was a teacher's assistant for J.D. as well.
+Smith, in bladesmithing, as well as being J.D.'s teaching assistant at Massachusetts College of Art.
+Ted has also taught during August Studios at MCA, and he has been a guest artist there during the course of a semester.

 Incandescent Ironworks, Ltd.